Alma, Arkansas: Geography

 According to the United States Census Bureau, the city has a total area of 14.4 km2, of which 14.0 km2 is land and 0.4 km2, or 3.06%, is water.

-Alma has no airport, and the train station, which fell into a state of dilapidation, was torn down in the early 1970s.
+Alma is located in south-central Crawford County and has no airport.
+The train station, which fell into a state of dilapidation, was torn down in the early 1970's.

 Much of its commerce derives from interstate highway traffic, as Interstates 40 and 49 (previously 540), as well as U.S. Routes 64 and 71, pass through the city.

-The city gets its water supply from Alma Lake, which is perched above the city on the northeast, held back by a tall earthen dam that blocks Little Frog Bayou.
-Alma Lake is the reservoir that supplies the city's tap water.
-Alma sits along the border between the Boston Mountains and the Arkansas River Valley, so while most of the city lies on flat land, immediately to the north is scenic hill country.
+The city gets its water supply from Lake Alma, which is located above the city on the northeast.
+The lake was formed by a tall earthen dam that blocks Little Frog Bayou.
+Lake Alma is the reservoir that supplies the city's tap water.

+Alma developed along the border between the Boston Mountains and the Arkansas River Valley.
+While most of the city lies on flat land, immediately to the north is scenic hill country.
 Alma is surrounded by several rural towns, including Rudy to the north, Dyer and Mulberry to the east, and Kibler to the southwest.

 Demographics

 2020 census

 As of the 2020 United States census, there were 5,825 people, 2,279 households, and 1,539 families residing in the city.
+The population density of Alma was 1,016.2 people per square mile.

+37.6% of the population were under 18, and 7.0% were under 5.
+13.0% of the population were over 65 years old.
+The gender make up was 48.9% female and 51.1% male.

+The median household income was $38,292, and the per capita income was $17,811.
+32.3% of the population were under the poverty line.